department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ### What benefits can I get?

 A waiver of premiums.
 This means you won’t have to pay your life insurance premiums (the monthly payments you make to hold your policy).
-In most cases, premiums can only be waived up to 1 year prior to receipt of a claim.
+In most cases, premiums can only be waived up to one year prior to receipt of a claim.

 ### How do I get these benefits?